Vision to Goal Setting

 Our school planning team is made up of teachers, education assistants and administrators.
 We meet regularly to plan for all staff learning opportunities and next steps.
 The team receives feedback from the whole staff to provide ongoing recommendations and support.

-Blueridge Revised Code of Conduct
+Blueridge Code of Conduct

-Our Blueridge Staff led by our School Planning Team, revised the Code of Conduct based on the core components of PBIS.
+Our Blueridge Staff led by our School Planning Team, created the Code of Conduct based on the core components of PBIS.
 Our Code of Conduct highlights our priorities in regards to universally targeting Social Emotional Learning and Collaborative Problem Solving.

 Evidence